Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 AWS Pricing Model

-The scalability is much evident in its cost management or pricing options: Pay As You Go, Save When You Reserve, and Pay Less by Using More.
-AWS allows businesses not to overcommit that may eventually hurt their budget.
+The scalability is much evident in its cost management or pricing options: Pay As You Go, Save When You Reserve, and Pay Less By Using More.
+AWS allows businesses not to overcommit, which may eventually hurt their budget.
 There are volume-based discounts, or price tiers, to help businesses get more savings should they need more capacity.

 AWS Free Tier allows users to explore more than 85 products as well as build on AWS.
-There are three different types of free offers: Always Free, 12 Months Free, and Trials.
-AWS supports startups with the “Founders Program,” in which qualified startups can receive AWS Activate credits.
+There are three different types of free offers: Always Free, 12 Months Free (for new accounts), and short-term trials.
+For startups, the AWS Activate program provides up to $100,000 in cloud credits, along with technical support, business training, and access to AWS experts.
+It’s a strong offering for early-stage teams looking to build and test quickly.

 Microsoft Azure Pricing